smt/forge/README.md

 forge -t
 ```

 Other commands exist to make the development experience easier.
-Dig into the forge help cmd to find out more.
+Run `forge -h` to find out more.

 ## Tasks

 Dig into the `tasks/` directory of this repo or a project you installed forge into for examples of how to create your own tasks.
-To create a task, all that is required is that the task file is added to the `tasks/` directory and includes a `/usr/bin/env` invocation.
-In addition, it is encouraged that task documentation is added to the task by leaving a multiline comment annotated with `@forge` directives.
+To create a task, all that is required is to add a task to the `tasks/` directory that includes a `/usr/bin/env` invocation.
+Whatever the task is named is how the task will be invoked by forge e.g. I create a `tests` task to run my project's specs, and I invoke it using `forge tests`.

+The one task that must always exist is the `default` task, which is installed by default.
+The thinking behind this task is that the entire dev toolchain can be dumped into it, so that all developers must do is run `forge` to begin development on a project.

+It is encouraged that task documentation be added for every task.
+This is done by leaving a multiline comment annotated with `@forge` directives.
 This documentation is what will be displayed in the terminal when the `forge task -h` cmd is run.
-See the examples tasks to see how it is done.
+See the included examples tasks to see how it is done.

 ## Version Control

 One of the central problems of local development is version control.
 While Forge does not seek to replace containerization, it does seek to keep to complement and simplify the process of version control during development.
-Forge exposes a `version_control` function that takes two parameters: a file to check for version control and a cmd to execute if the file is stale.
-Forge handles version control by caching a copy of the file that it is given to version control e.g. package.json or requirements.txt.
-Each time a version_control is run for the file, Forge checks for an associated file of the same name in its cache, and then it diffs the current file with the cached file.
+Forge exposes a `version_control` function that takes two parameters: a file that lists project dependencies (e.g. `package.json` or `requirements.txt`) and a cmd to execute if the file is stale (e.g. `npm install` or `pip install`.
+Forge handles version control by caching a copy of the dependencies file that it is given to version control.
+Each time a `version_control` cmd is run for the file, Forge checks for an associated file of the same name in its cache, and then diffs the current file with the cached version.
 If a difference is found, the associated cmd is executed to bring the file up-to-date, and then the cache is updated with the new file.

-If `version_control` is used within a task that a developer runs all the time i.e. the default task, then version control is always exerted on the codebase, and the developer never has to manual check for updates to project dependencies.
+If `version_control` is used within a task that a developer runs all the time i.e. the `default` task, then version control is always exerted on the codebase, and the developer never has to manual check for updates to project dependencies.
 No more will a developer have to run `npm install` or `pip install` or be told that a new dependency has been added to the codebase.
 It will all be taken care of seamlessly by forge as it is run.
+It is encouraged by make use of `version_control` with all dependency files, especially within the `default` task.

 See the use of `version_control` in the default task and the `version_control.sh` file for more info.